Board of Directors

 Click here to email Events Director

-In addition to her jujitsu studies Sensei Murph has trained in the healing arts side of Danzan Ryu, and is a graduate of the Danzan Ryu Seifukujitsu Institute massage course.
+Sensei Stevens has studied the healing arts of Danzan Ryu.
+In addition to ongoing classes in Danzan Ryu healing arts, she is a 1995 graduate of the Danzan Ryu Seifukujitsu Institute intensive massage course.

-Sensei Murph began her martial arts practice for some self-defense training and fitness, but she stays for the deep friendships and her love of the art.
+Sensei Stevens began her martial arts practice for some self-defense training and fitness, but she stays for the deep friendships and her love of the art.